Achilles Tendonitis Treatment near Glenunga

 Retrocalcaneal Bursitis

-We occasionally see a more difficult injury called Retrocalcaneal Bursitis.
-It refers to an inflammation within the lubricating fluid-like sac that lies between the heel bone and the Achilles tendon.
-It is highly likely that there is the presence of a protruding bony bump on the outside-top border of the back of the heel.
-This bony prominence is known as a Haglund's deformity.
+Retrocalcaneal Bursitis is a more complex injury we occasionally treat.
+It involves inflammation of the fluid-like sac between the heel bone and the Achilles tendon.
+Typically, this condition includes a protruding bony bump on the outside-top border of the back of the heel, called a Haglund's deformity.

 - Correct poor foot biomechanics, walking, or running patterns using custom orthotics

-- Regimens of ice, stretching, massage, and dry needling
+- Implement ice, stretching, massage, and dry needling routines

 - Extracorporeal Shockwave Therapy

-- Apply strapping methods tailored to Achilles injuries
+- Specialised strapping for Achilles injuries

 We provide care for patients from North Adelaide, Eastwood, Walkerville, Unley, Prospect, St Peters, Brompton, Norwood, Thebarton, Mile End, Parkside, Glenside, Fullarton, Frewville, Highgate, Myrtle Bank, Glenunga, and surrounding areas.